playfulprogramming/playfulprogramming/content/blog/doomsday-rule/index.md

 ## Doomsdays

-The rule is called Doomsday Rule for a reason, that reason is it relies on days that are called doomsdays.
+The rule is called Doomsday Rule for a reason; that reason is it relies on days that are called doomsdays.

 I have mentioned these a lot, but what are they?
 They are dates of a year that fall on the same day of the week.